LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/objects-and-math/studio.rst

    b.
 The spacewalk will last for three orbits around the earth.
 Calculate how many
       hours the spacewalk will take.
 Round the answer to 2 decimal places.
    c.
 Use the animal's ``rate`` method to calculate how much oxygen (O :sub:`2`)
       they consume during the spacewalk.
-Round the answer to 1 decimal place.
+Round the answer to 3 decimal places.
    d.
 Print, "___ will perform the spacewalk, which will last ____ hours and
       require ___ kg of oxygen."
 Fill in the blanks with the animal's name, the spacewalk time, and the amount of O :sub:`2` used.